benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

     ht* _table;     // reference to hash table being iterated size_t _index;  // current index into ht._entries
 } hti;

+// Return new hash table iterator (for use with ht_next). hti ht_iterator(ht* table);

+// Move iterator to next item in hash table, update iterator's key
+// and value to current item, and return true.
+If there are no more
+// items, return false.
+Don't call ht_set during iteration. bool ht_next(hti* it);
 ```

 A few notes about this API design: